khushaljethava/khushaljethava.github.io/_posts/2026-03-28-RAG-with-Python-Retrieval-Augmented-Generation.md

 - **Stale knowledge** -- LLMs have a training cutoff date.
 RAG lets them access current information.
 - **Hallucination** -- By grounding responses in actual documents, the model is less likely to fabricate facts.
 - **Domain specificity** -- You can point RAG at your internal docs, codebases, or databases.
+When retrieval is not enough and you need the model itself to learn your domain, consider [fine-tuning the LLM](/posts/Fine-Tuning-LLMs-with-Python/) instead.

 ## Setting Up the Environment